NWillert/Template-basedGeneratorForSingleChoice/README.md

 Pictures can be present for the question and need to be in the inputPicture Folder.

-Building the Program either using make (compiles and executes the program), or just compiling the main.cpp with an adequate compiler currently everything was tested with g++ -std=c++2a.
+Building the Program either using make (compiles and executes the program), or just compiling the .cpp-Files with an adequate compiler.
+Currently everything was tested with g++ -std=c++2a.

 There are two modi when using the generator.
 Randomised generation, so that you can specify how many instantiations you want for each question. -